-Although 5-10 minutes is much shorter than hours achieved by letting the solution sit, 5-10 minutes is still too long to wait for our parts cleaner machines to degas each time the solution is pumped from the storage tank to the process tank.
-Our system feature a fast-degas feature at the start of the ultrasonic cycle which allows the solution to degas in a matter of seconds vs. minutes.
+- Fast degas ultrasonic cleaning system – Although 5-10 minutes is much shorter than hours, it’s still too long to wait for our parts cleaner machines to degas each time the solution is pumped from the storage tank to the process tank of the ultrasonic cleaning system.
+Our system features a fast-degas feature at the start of the ultrasonic cycle which allows the solution to degas in a matter of seconds vs. minutes.

 How to tell if a solution is degassed or not?

-Solution de-gases by simply releasing the dissolved and entrapped air in solution.
-During a degas process with ultrasonics, fine bubbles will suddenly appear and begin to rise to the surface of solution (similar to that seen after first pouring a glass of beer) This implosion or cavitation of solution with dissolved gases can result in high pitched audible sound from the ultrasonic tank until the solution is degassed as heard in the video above.
+The cleaning solution de-gases simply by releasing the dissolved and entrapped air in the solution.
+During a degas process with ultrasonics, fine bubbles will suddenly appear and begin to rise to the surface of the solution (similar to that seen after first pouring a glass of beer).
+This implosion or cavitation of the solution with dissolved gases can result in a high-pitched audible sound from the ultrasonic tank until the solution is degassed as heard in the video above.

 Once a solution or fluid is degassed either by letting it sit, ultrasonic cavitation energy, or heating, it does not need to be degassed again unless the solution replaced with new fluid.